schx006/duplicity-backup/INSTALL.md

 ```

-Generate a pair of GnuPG keys to encrypt and sign the backups:
+Generate a pair of GnuPG keys² to encrypt and sign the backups:
 ``` sh
 gpg --gen-key
 ```

 Load the script and configuration files on the VPS:
 ``` sh